On this page, you will find information pertaining to the Housing Choice Voucher Program, including the following:

 - Carbon Monoxide detectors are installed on each level for units with gas appliances.

-- Carpet is clean and free of stains and tears.
+- Carpet is clean and free of stains and in good condition.

-- Windows and doors are operable and are not blocked, nailed shut or in any other condition that would prevent egress.
+- Windows and doors are operable and are not blocked.
+They may not be nailed shut or in any other condition that would prevent egress.

 - No propane, natural gas, or methane gas odor is detectable.

-- No evidence of insect or vermin presence.
+- No evidence of insects or vermin may be present.

 NOTE: The "Site/Vicinity" is generally defined as the geographical area that poses the greatest impact to the living conditions at or surrounding the subject property.
 AHA has sole discretion when defining Site/Vicinity.
 For further information on AHA Site/Vicinity requirements or other AHA Enhanced Inspection Standards, please contact us at 404-892-4700.